faithy09/ECOM-Express/README.md

 3.Optimize revenue and conversion cost-effectively 4.Refine marketing strategies to maximize ROI 5.Improve customer loyalty through better understanding of preferences

+# Project Excerpt
+Executed a data analysis project for E-Com Express to evaluate sales performance, promotional effectiveness, and customer behavior across electronics, appliances, and lifestyle products.
+Designed dashboards and conversion tracking models that provided insights into marketing strategies, helping identify opportunities to improve the company’s 2.5% baseline conversion rate.

 # Project Rationale-
 This project aims to help E-Com Express identify promotional strategies that can improve its baseline conversion rate of 2.5% in a highly competitive e-commerce market.
 By testing different offers, the company can determine which approach best drives sales while maintaining profitability.
 The insights gained will guide future marketing decisions to enhance customer acquisition, retention, and overall revenue growth.